toweliewang/PRS-PRMLS-2019-08-31-IS1FT-GRP-FoodImageClassification-CA2/README.md

 Submit the final training python script, a testing python script

-## SECTION 5 : Conda Enviroment & RUNNING STEPS
+## SECTION 5 : CONDA ENVIRONMENT & RUNNING STEPS

 a text file that specifies the steps needed to re-produce the required